 Meet our team!
 Our tutors, music instructors, test prep instructors, specialists and writers come from diverse backgrounds, have a multitude of skills, and are experts in the areas they tutor or their instrument.
-All of our tutors are full-time professionals and many of them are current teachers and hold at least a Bachelor’s Degree.
+All of our instructors are full-time professionals and many of them are current teachers and hold at least a Bachelor’s Degree.
 They are required to go through an intense screening process that involves a current background check.
+For the tutoring sessions, our instructors will either travel to your home or meet at a local library.
+All music lessons do take place in the comfort of your own home.
+Take a look at our amazing teachers…!

 Ryan P.C.
 Trimble